 “Yeah, I can see that.
 Why don’t we talk about something more cheerful?”

 “If you say so.”

-He reaches his hand across the table as if to touch my own and I quickly shove it under the table and start rummaging in my bag.
+His foot is touching mine as if he's trying to play footsie; I immediately start rummaging in my bag.
 “So how much was the tea?
 We should split it.
 Oh and what time is it?”
 I ramble.

 “It’s 11:30.
 Do you have somewhere to be?”

 “Yes, actually.
 Um, Lily and Tiffany wanted to get Lunch in the Three Broomsticks so I’m going to go eat some lasagne or something.”

 “Well we still have a little while until you have to leave.”

 The clock on the wall is ticking at completely the wrong frequency.
 Seconds, minutes cannot be that long, can they?
 Eventually it’s quarter to and I make my excuses to leave.
 “I’ll walk you.”
 He says as he puts some coins on the table.
 I hasten to add my own and leave before he can give it back to me.
 The crisp November air is the nectar of the gods compared to the perfumed scent of the Tea Shop.
 “So can I have a hug?”
 He asks.
 I flounder.

 “Um, sorry.
 I really have to go.”

 “What?”
 He laughs, but under his smile I can see he’s hurt.